MohammedAbdulMuqueet/farmers-market-platform/README.md

 - **POST /place-order:** Place an order (authentication required).
 - **GET /orders:** Get consumer orders (authentication required).

+## Viewing the Website

+The website can be viewed locally at '127.0.0.1:5500'.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.